Calculate and analyze code churn

 Using this calculation managers should be able to track the pattern in code churn rates throughout the development cycle and identify at which stage of the process the number is higher.
 Ideally, they should also be able to classify higher code churns as good or bad by analyzing and understanding the cause and impact of it.
 Hence, managers should be equipped to differentiate between a normal code churn rate and an alarming one to steep in and take the necessary next steps.

-Code Churn Rate - Good, Bad, or Ugly
+Code Churn Rate - The Good, The Bad, or Ugly

 Interpreting the nature of code churn is subject to various internal and external factors.
 If leveraged properly, code churn rate is a metric that is beneficial to both the managers and the developers as it enables them to assess and monitor the evolution of the code.
 It provides a real-time view into the development process and helps draws inferences on the progress, identify bottlenecks and take countermeasures earlier.